-- 1. A running play. - A scrimmage or free kick before possession is gained or regained or the ball is dead by rule. - The interval after a legal forward pass is touched and before it becomes complete, incomplete or intercepted.
+- 1. A running play. - A scrimmage or free kick before possession is gained or regained or the ball is dead by rule. - 3.
+The interval after a legal forward pass is touched and before it becomes complete, incomplete or intercepted.
 This interval is during a forward pass play, and any player eligible to touch the ball may bat it in any direction. - b.
-All players are eligible to touch, catch or recover a ball that is loose from a fumble (Exceptions: Rules 7-2-2-a-Exc.2 and 8-3-2-d-5) or a backward pass, but eligibility to touch a ball loose from a kick is governed by kick rules (Rule 6) and eligibility to touch a forward pass is governed by pass rules (Rule 7).
+All players are eligible to touch, catch or recover a fumble (Exceptions: Rules 7-2-2-a-Exc.2 and 8-3-2-d-5) or a backward pass. - c.
+Eligibility to touch a kick is governed by kick rules (Rule 6). - d.
+Eligibility to touch a forward pass is governed by pass rules (Rule 7).